x-neon-nexus-o/MovieMania/README.md

 ## 🎯 What is MovieMania?

-MovieMania is a **full-featured movie tracking platform** built with the MERN stack.
-It's designed for movie enthusiasts who want more than just a list — they want **insights, organization, and discovery**.
+MovieMania is a **full-featured entertainment tracking platform** built with the MERN stack.
+Track both **movies and TV shows** with personal ratings, reviews, watch progress, and get personalized recommendations.
+It's designed for entertainment enthusiasts who want more than just a list — they want **insights, organization, and discovery**.

 <table>
 <tr>